ouicho/Town-Hall/README.md

 Ideas and proposals for Town Hall app
 Name: Town Hall- A voting discussion platform for localities

+Purpose
-Purpose: Agenda propositioning, and  voting delegation.
+Agenda propositioning, and  voting delegation.
 This is will allow for localities and neighborhoods to create a form of represention on the network to present issues that are in demand or that brought to attention.
 Issues would then be voted on and prioritized according to members of the network.
 Different members would then be able according to Rank and skill set present proposals and offer solutions.
 Solutions would be voted on, delegated and then implemented.
 Tokens would be issued to create funding for active campaigns and the workable solutions.

 Description